somewherewarm/woocommerce-full-width-add-to-cart/README.md

-full_width_add_to_cart
+WooCommerce Full-Width Add to Cart
 ======================

-Select product types for which you would like to move the WooCommerce single add-to-cart template outside the summary, right before the tabs section.
+By default, WooCommerce places the add-to-cart product template for all products inside the "summary" section, leaving very limited space for product types with long add-to-cart forms.
+This plugin allows you to move the WooCommerce single add-to-cart content right before the tabs section, only for the specified product types.